MaherKaram/snake-royale/README.md

 Continue match if health > 0
 ```

-This prevents the game state from being left in an invalid position while still supporting health-based gameplay.

-Both snakes' next positions are calculated before either movement is committed, allowing simultaneous interactions to be resolved consistently.
+Both snakes' next positions are calculated before movement is committed, allowing simultaneous interactions to be resolved consistently.

 ---